TMJ-Related Face Pain

 Relief for Face and Neck Pain in Detroit

 If you are suffering from face and neck pain that you think might be linked to TMJ, let TMJ dentist Dr. Richard Klein and his expert team at the Michigan Head & Neck Institute help.
-Please call (586) 573-0438 or email us today to request an appointment at our office in Warren, MI.
+Please call (586) 573-0438 or email us today to request an appointment at our office in Detroit, MI.